Elve-ndev/assembly-error-detector/Docs/discussion.md

 98 error frames annotated as incorrect part orientation are nearly invisible in RGB.
 The part looks placed but is rotated — depth features or stereo vision would be required to resolve 3D orientation.
 This is the main gap in the current detection coverage.

-### No online learning
+### ONNX

-The prototype bank and LR classifier are fixed at inference time.
-The system cannot adapt to new operators or assembly variants without retraining.
+The pipeline runs in real time on GPU but has not been benchmarked on edge hardware (Jetson).(ONNX export and INT8 quantization )

-### Latency (not yet measured on edge hardware)
+### Class imbalance

-The pipeline runs in real time on GPU but has not been benchmarked on edge hardware (Jetson).
-ONNX export and INT8 quantization are planned but not implemented.
+1,696 annotated error frames against 33,920 normal frames (ratio 1:20).
+Even with SMOTE and weighted loss, the model is biased toward normal sequences — rare error patterns are underrepresented in the decision boundary.

-### Annotation sparsity
+### Dataset size

-163 PSR error sequences across 47 recordings means many recording types have zero error labels.
-The semi-supervised approach mitigates this but does not eliminate the bias.
+84 short recordings is insufficient to draw statistically robust conclusions.
+The validation set (16 recordings, 5 unseen operators) is too small — performance variance across operators is high and results may not generalize beyond IndustReal.

 ---